 Views in Angular Schedule component

-The Scheduler includes wide variety of view modes with unique configuration options for each view.
-The available view modes are Day, Week, Work Week, Month, Year, Agenda, Month Agenda, Timeline Day, Timeline Week, Timeline Work Week and Timeline Month, Timeline Year, out of which the Week view is set as active.
+The Scheduler includes a wide variety of view modes, each with unique configuration options.
+Available view modes are Day, Week, Work Week, Month, Year, Agenda, Month Agenda, Timeline Day, Timeline Week, Timeline Work Week, Timeline Month, and Timeline Year.
+By default, the Week view is active.

-To navigate between different views and dates, the navigation options are available at the Scheduler header bar.
-The active view option is usually highlighted by default.
-The date range of the active view will also be displayed at the left corner of the header bar, clicking on which will open a calendar popup for the ease of desired date selection.
+To navigate between different views and dates, navigation options are available in the Scheduler header bar.
+The active view is highlighted by default.
+The date range of the current view is displayed at the left corner of the header bar; clicking this opens a calendar popup for easy date selection.

-As the Scheduler displays week view by default, therefore to change the active view, set currentView property with the desired view name.
-The applicable view names that the Scheduler accepts are as follows,
+The Scheduler displays the week view by default.
+To change the active view, set the currentView property to the desired view name.
+The supported view names are:

 • Day